2nd Division (South Vietnam): 1973–1974

 Following their victory at Sa Huỳnh the division was to support Regional and Popular Forces in clearing the lowlands west of Highway 1 of the remnants of VC units.
 By October, the division could claim substantial success in this mission, and the emphasis shifted to continuing the pressure on local VC units until they withdrew into the foothills.
 The division's battalions, reinforced with Rangers and RF/PF pushed into the piedmont to block the VC's supply lines to the coast, find and destroy supply bases, deny access to the rice harvest, protect refugee villages, and secure Highway 1 against VC attack.
 Added to these general missions was one very specific requirement, imposed not only by orders from I Corps but compelled by the honor of the division: defend Sa Huỳnh.
 The 4th Regiment was assigned this mission, keeping two battalions entrenched in the hills overlooking the small fishing village.
-The 4th, with one RF battalion attached and another under the command of the district chief, was responsible for security in Duc Pho District of Quang Ngai, but its control extended scarcely 5 km west of Highway 1.
+The 4th, with one RF battalion attached and another under the command of the district chief, was responsible for security in Duc Pho District of Quảng Ngãi, but its control extended scarcely 5 km west of Highway 1.
 The 5th Regiment had missions parallel to the 4th, but operated in the central coastal district of Mộ Đức.
 The 5th was reinforced by two RF battalions, but its success in maneuvering west of Highway I was also limited, although security along the highway was reasonably well maintained.
 The 6th Regiment was responsible for the sector from Chu Lai to the division boundary north of Tam Ky and like the other two Regiments, engaged in numerous contacts with local VC through the fall and winter of 1973.
 There were 6 major bridges and at least 25 shorter spans along the stretch of Highway 1 in the division sector.
 All had to be protected and the mission was nearly always assigned to RF/PF forces.
 VC sappers got to the Sa Bau Bridge south of Tam Ky on 26 December and dropped it in the river.
 On Christmas they blew up the Tra Can Bridge in Duc Pho District, right under the noses of an RF Company.
-Maj.
-Gen. Tran Van Nhut, the division commander was so incensed at this debacle, the RF Company commander had been warned that a VC unit was seen reconnoitering for the attack, that he threw the captain in jail.
-According to General Nhut at the time, at least a part of the problem of territorial ineffectiveness in Quang Ngai Province was traceable to the fact that a very high percentage of the RF/PF and Peoples' Self-Defense Force troops had relatives in the VC ranks; family loyalties often took precedence over military orders and duties.
+Brig.
+Gen. Trần Văn Nhựt, the division commander was so incensed at this debacle, the RF Company commander had been warned that a VC unit was seen reconnoitering for the attack, that he threw the captain in jail.
+According to General Nhựt at the time, at least a part of the problem of territorial ineffectiveness in Quảng Ngãi Province was traceable to the fact that a very high percentage of the RF/PF and Peoples' Self-Defense Force troops had relatives in the VC ranks; family loyalties often took precedence over military orders and duties.